 Awards and Grants

-The UR2PhD program, which specifically focuses on increasing the number of undergraduate research opportunities and closing the gap between a first research experience and a successful PhD application, is funding the following organizations working to build support for gender-marginalized students in computing.
+The UR2PhD program, which specifically focuses on increasing the number of undergraduate research opportunities and closing the gap between a first research experience and a successful PhD application, is funding the following organizations working to build support for students in computing.

 Institute for African-American Mentoring in Computing Sciences (iAAMCS) / Morehouse College